cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 ![](/images/image004.jpg)

-> Notice that the task will be created in the organization that you selected at the time of creation.
+> Notice that the task will be created inside the organization that you had selected at the time of creation.
 > Read more about [organizations](/docs/manual/advanced/organization/).

 Specify parameters of the task: